dbconfession78/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

 	- `print_list`: prints the character count and string from each structure in the linked list
 	- `list_len`: returns the number of nodes in a linked list
 	- `add_node`: adds a new structure node to the beginning of an existing linked list
-	- `add_node_en`: adds a new structure node to the end of an existing linked list
+	- `add_node_end`: adds a new structure node to the end of an existing linked list
 	- `free_list`: frees memory allocated for an entire linked list
 - 0-print_list.c: function for the print_list prototype
 - 1-list_len.c: fucntion for the list_len prototype